Data protection in United States: overview

 The FTC Act.
 This applies to most companies and individuals doing business in the US, other than certain transportation, telecommunications and financial companies (because these industries are primarily regulated by other national agencies).
 The FTC's Behavioural Advertising Principles are voluntary in nature, although many companies consider them "best practices".
 They apply to website operators that engage in behavioural advertising (contextual advertising and targeted advertising).

 The GLB Act.
-This applies to financial institutions, defined to include any institution engaging in financial activities, such as banks, securities firms and insurance companies.
+This applies to financial institutions, defined to include a range of institutions engaging in financial activities, such as banks, securities firms and insurance companies.
 According to the FTC, the primary enforcer of GLB, an institution must be significantly engaged in financial activities to be considered a financial institution.
-Whether a financial institution is significantly engaged in financial activities is a flexible standard that takes into account all the facts and circumstances.
+Whether a financial institution is significantly engaged in financial activities to come under GLB.
+Whether an institution is significantly engaged in financial activities is a flexible standard that takes into account all the facts and circumstances.

 GLB also applies to third parties that are not financial institutions but that receive non-public personal information from non-affiliated financial institutions.